 This shot was taken last Sunday on a dull, grey day at Eaton Park in Norwich.
 Years ago my running buddy spotted a heron at the pond but we have never seen once since and it’s become a long standing joke.
 I even mentioned it this time but as we jogged by I noticed a head below the wall and emergency stopped mid-run to grab a photo on my phone.
 I snapped it quickly just in case it flew away but also because I didn’t want to interrupt our run for too long.
 I like the fact it’s standing next to the “no fishing” sign.

-To see what other people have been photographing for My Sunday Photo please click the link below.
+To see what other people have submitted for Darren’s My Sunday Photo please click on the camera below.

 Is Freya the only child who comes home from school with even more energy than usual?
 Most nights we have to take her out to run off some of the excess before bed (and she’s still getting up at 5am every day).